lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 * `SPLI_OUTLIER_RV_CADD`: Splicing outlier in genes with a deleterious rare variant within 20bp of the outlier junction(CADD score >=10)
 * `SPLI_OUTLIER_RV_CADD_HPO`:  Splicing outlier in genes linked to the phenotype (HPO terms) with a deleterious rare variant within 20bp of the outlier junction(CADD score >=10)

+We recommend using the most stringent filter for final results (`SPLI_OUTLIER_RV_CADD_HPO`).

 # 5. Highlight candidate genes
-The last step consists in combining candidate genes obtained for splicing and expression using * our most stringent filters*.
+The last step consists in combining candidate genes obtained for splicing and expression using **our most stringent filter**.

-This most stringent filter consist in filtering the expression/splicing outliers for genes:
+The most stringent filter consist in filtering the expression/splicing outliers for genes:
 * with deleterious rare variants nearby
 * that are phenotypically relevant